GorkyR/NineCalc/README.md

 ___

-"Who decided that desktop calculator programs are supposde to to simulate pocket calculators?", "What's the point of UI number input when I have a keyboard?", "Why can't I just quickly type an expression into a buffer and see the answer immediately?"
+"Who decided that desktop calculator programs are supposed to simulate pocket calculators?", "What's the point of UI number input when I have a keyboard?", "Why can't I just quickly type an expression into a buffer and see the answer immediately?"
 If you've ever thought something along these lines, then maybe this is the app for you!

 ___